QuantEcon/lecture-source-py/source/rst/hs_recursive_models.rst

    c_t = - (\Pi^\prime \Pi)^{-1} \beta^{-t} mu_t + (\Pi^\prime \Pi)^{-1}
    \Pi^\prime b_t

-This is called the **Frisch demand function** for consumption
+This is called the **Frisch demand function** for consumption.

-We can think of the vector :math:`mu_t` as playing the role of prices, up to a common factor, for all dates and states
+We can think of the vector :math:`mu_t` as playing the role of prices, up to a common factor, for all dates and states.

 The scale factor is
-determined by the choice of numeraire
+determined by the choice of numeraire.

-Notions of **substitutes and complements** can be defined in terms of these Frisch demand functions
+Notions of **substitutes and complements** can be defined in terms of these Frisch demand functions.

-Two goods can be said to be **substitutes** if the cross-price effect is positive and to be **complements** if this effect is negative
+Two goods can be said to be **substitutes** if the cross-price effect is positive and to be **complements** if this effect is negative.

 Hence this classification is determined by the off-diagonal element of :math:`-(\Pi^\prime \Pi)^{-1}`, which is equal to :math:`\pi_2 \pi_3 /\det
-(\Pi^\prime \Pi)`
+(\Pi^\prime \Pi)`.

-If :math:`\pi_2` and :math:`\pi_3` have the same sign, the goods are substitutes
+If :math:`\pi_2` and :math:`\pi_3` have the same sign, the goods are substitutes.

-If they have opposite signs, the goods are complements
+If they have opposite signs, the goods are complements.

 To summarize, our economic structure consists of the matrices that define the following components: